 Service worker files are supported only on an HTTPS website.
 Hence Push Notification works only on an HTTPS website.
 However, if you don’t have HTTPS website, you can use Push Notification in two ways:

-For more details on Service worker, check Google Developer’s introduction here .
+For more details on the Service worker, check Google Developer's introduction here.

 What to do when migrating from other Push Notification Vendor?

-- Replace Service Worker file for new vendor : Service worker files are specific to each domain.
-When migrating: Replace the old service worker file to new service worker file from a new vendor.
+Replace Service Worker file for the new vendor: Service worker files are specific to each domain.
+When migrating: Replace the old service worker file to a new service worker file from a new vendor.

-At PushEngage, we call service worker file as service-worker.js.
+At PushEngage, we call the service worker files as service-worker.js.
 At some other vendor, it may be called background-worker.js, or sw.js.
-Name differs but the functionality remains same.
-Below is an example screenshot of a service-worker.js file contents in PushEngage:
+The name differs but the functionality remains the same.
+Below is an example screenshot of service-worker.js file contents in PushEngage: